spatialos/gdk-for-unity/docs/modules/core-and-feature-module-overview.md

 The `Improbable.Gdk.BuildSystem` module provides an example implementation of how to build your workers.
 It creates a menu item in your Unity Editor toolbar (menu: **SpatialOS** > **Build...** ) that you can use to easily build your workers.
 It also generates a [ScriptableObject (Unity documentation)](https://docs.unity3d.com/ScriptReference/ScriptableObject.html) that contains the build configuration for each worker.
 This functionality is only available from your Unity Editor.

+### GameObject Creation

+This feature module contains a default implementation of spawning GameObjects for your SpatialOS entities and offers the ability to customize that process.
+See the [detailed documentation for set up and usage instructions]({{urlRoot}}/modules/game-object-creation/overview).

 ### Player lifecycle module

 To access this module, use the   `Improbable.Gdk.PlayerLifecycle` namespace.
 It contains members which you use to implement player spawning and player heartbeats.